RadwanElZohairy/airbnb-clone-project/README.md

 GET /reviews/{review_id}/ - Retrieve a specific review PUT /reviews/{review_id}/ - Update a specific review DELETE /reviews/{review_id}/ - Delete a specific review

+Feature Breakdown
+1. API Documentation
+OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
+Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
+GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.

+3. User Authentication
+Endpoints: /users/, /users/{user_id}/
+Features: Register new users, authenticate, and manage user profiles.

+5. Property Management
+Endpoints: /properties/, /properties/{property_id}/
+Features: Create, update, retrieve, and delete property listings.

+7. Booking System
+Endpoints: /bookings/, /bookings/{booking_id}/
+Features: Make, update, and manage bookings, including check-in and check-out details.

+9. Payment Processing
+Endpoints: /payments/
+Features: Handle payment transactions related to bookings.

+11. Review System
+Endpoints: /reviews/, /reviews/{review_id}/
+Features: Post and manage reviews for properties.

+13. Database Optimizations
+Indexing: Implement indexes for fast retrieval of frequently accessed data.
+Caching: Use caching strategies to reduce database load and improve performance.

+API Security
+OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
+Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
+GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.
+REST API: Detailed documentation available through the OpenAPI standard, including endpoints for users, properties, bookings, and payments.
+GraphQL API: Provides a flexible query language for retrieving and manipulating data.

+CI/CD Pipelines
+guides the process of software development through a path of building, testing, and deploying code Tools that can be used for that are like GitHub Actions, Docker